Skip to content

 pescatore xingping yangshuo

-The fisherman I photographed, besides being almost 90 years old, was almost completely deaf so communication was quite challenging.
+Besides being almost 90 years old, the fisherman I photographed was almost completely deaf, so communication was quite challenging.

 You can choose whether to take pictures at sunrise or sunset.
 I chose the sunset because I had planned to shoot the sunrises in a different location.
-The fishermen will stay at a short distance from the main pier of Xingping, so in the evening (towards sunset) there will be a lot of boats passing by in the background.
+The fishermen will stay a short distance from the main pier of Xingping, so in the evening (towards sunset), many boats will pass by in the background.

 cormorant fisherman

-Taking these pictures will probably not be the most authentic experience in the world, but that doesn’t mean that it isn’t worth the effort and the money.
-Also, keep in mind that this is the only place in the world where you can see these fishermen with the iconic karst hills.
+Taking these pictures will probably not be the most authentic experience, but that doesn’t mean it isn’t worth the effort and the money.
+Also, remember that this is the only place in the world where you can see these fishermen with the iconic karst hills.

 Regarding the photography gear, remember that the sun sets quickly, and having a camera that performs well at higher ISOs will make a difference.
-I recommend two lenses: something like the 24-70 for the portraits and a wide-angle lens for wider shots.
-I took all the pictures with an old Canon 70D (not excellent over 400 ISO) and with a 24-105 and a 10-22 lenses.
+I recommend two lenses: the 24-70 for the portraits and a wide-angle lens for wider shots.
+I took all the pictures with an old Canon 70D (not excellent over 400 ISO) and 24-105 and 10-22 lenses.

 Sunrise at Xianggong Hill (相公山)